Programs in Action

 Glenrose Gazette Glenrose Watershed Gazette

-Chase Middle School has taken NatureMapping to the technology level and has incorporated elements of the Program into their curriculum.
-270 8th grade students produce the Glenrose Watershed Gazette, documenting their NatureMapping experiences for the past 2 years.
+Chase Middle School used a lot of NatureMapping data collection technology and GIS in their projects.
+Two hundred and seventy 8th grade students produced the Glenrose Watershed Gazette, documenting their NatureMapping experiences annually for years.
 Read the 2001 Edition (8MB pdf)

 There are many ways to explain biodiversity.
 One of the best is the poem written by Chase Middle School 8th grader Alyssa Jordan.